By Janice Jones |Updated 1-25-2023

 Before determining the size, always refer to the pattern's sizing and measure who ever you are making the garment for.

-Here are some more common terms you will likely encounter early on in your knitting journey
+Here are some more common terms and lingo you will likely encounter early on in your knitting journey

 Alt rows: work on every other row

-Bind off in rib: This means to bind off in the same pattern you are using to do ribbing, such as K1P1 or K2P2.
+Bind off in rib: This means to bind off in the same pattern you use for ribbing, such as K1P1 or K2P2.

 Back of work: The side of your work that faces away from you when you hold the needles